WeichengSun/ILSM/README.md

 <!-- badges: end -->

-ILSM is designed for analyzing interconnection structures including interconnection patterns, versatility and motifs in multilayer interaction networks.
+ILSM is designed for analyzing interconnection structures including interconnection patterns, centrality and motifs in multilayer interaction networks.

 The figure below shows an example multilayer interaction network (a,